-I work for The Nature Conservancy's Asia Pacific program.
-I make educational posters, websites, films, online stories, donor reports and logos.
+I worked for The Nature Conservancy's Asia Pacific program.
+I made educational posters, websites, films, online stories, donor reports and logos.
 I recently coordinated the Nature's Leading Women week: training and celebrating 32 women leaders from the Pacific and northern Australia.

 In 2016, I illustrated and co-wrote the children's insect book 'The Little Things that Run the City'.
 It was published by the City of Melbourne and launched at the Melbourne Museum in 2017.
 You can read it here!

 In 2016, I worked as a Science Communicator with Bush Heritage Australia.
 I covered field trips to remote reserves.
 On Ethabuka Reserve, I wrote daily 'updates from the field', covering the work of the Desert Ecology Research Group.
 Later, I wrote profiles/ made a film about research happening in the Tasmanian Midlands.
 See BHA's blog, Facebook and Instagram accounts for these stories.

 A newbie to short film, I've recently made:

 I have created artworks for a number of scientific reports.
 'Melbourne in a Minute Scavenger' (above) is a little tribute to a little beetle.
 I've recreated a map of the City of Melbourne in the body of the brown minute scavenger beetle.
 The 3 reports:

 I studied my Master of Science (with Distinction) at the University of Melbourne.
 For my research project, I partnered with Bush Heritage, and examined ecological monitoring in the private conservation sector.
 A Holsworth Research Grant allowed me to do field work on Boolcoomatta Reserve in remote South Australia.

 I worked as an entomological research assistant on the insect ecology project 'The Little Things that Run the City'.
 This is a collaboration between RMIT and the City of Melbourne.
 I focused on the Diptera (flies) and Coleoptera (beetles).